kubevirt/user-guide/docs/operations/export_api.md

 #### Clone VM from one cluster to another cluster

-If you want to transfer KubeVirt disk images from a source cluster to another target cluster, you can use the VMExport in the source to expose the disks and Containerized Data Importer (CDI) in the target cluster to import the image into the target cluster.
+If you want to transfer KubeVirt disk images from a source cluster to another target cluster, you can use the VMExport in the source to expose the disks and use Containerized Data Importer (CDI) in the target cluster to import the image into the target cluster.
 Let's assume we have an Ingress or Route in the source cluster that exposes the export proxy with the following example domain `virt-exportproxy-example.example.com` and we have a Virtual Machine in the source cluster with one disk, which looks like this:

 ```yaml
 apiVersion: kubevirt.io/v1